awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-versions.md

 ```

 **Note**
-Currently, using `resolve` and a parameter value works only with the `--image-id` option and a parameter that contains an Amazon Machine Image \(AMI\) as its value\.
+Using `resolve` and a parameter value only works with the `--image-id` option and a parameter that contains an Amazon Machine Image \(AMI\) as its value\.
 For more information, see [Native parameter support for Amazon Machine Image IDs](parameter-store-ec2-aliases.md)\.

 Here is an example for specifying version 2 of a parameter named `MyRunCommandParameter` in an SSM document\.